akkornel/gcs_gcp/packer/README.md

   "globus.pkr.hcl".

 * `_PACKER_DIR` is the path where the Packer files are located.
-It defaults to ".", the current directory.
-If you are running Cloud Build via a trigger, and the Packer files are in a sub-directory of the repository, you will need to change this to be the path of the sub-directory.
+It defaults to "packer", the current directory.
+The Packer build involves copying files located elsewhere in the workspace, so the build is run from the root of the workspace, which means we need to tell Packer to look for config files in a sub-directory of the repisotory.

 * `_ZONE` is the name of the Compute Engine zone where Packer will temporarily create Compute Engine disks and VM instances.
 This needs to match the zone